kyma-project/kyma/docs/getting-started/07-bind-redis-service-to-microservice.md

      > **TIP:** It is considered good practice to use **envPrefix**.
 In some cases, a microservice must use several instances of a given ServiceClass.
 Prefixes allow you to distinguish between instances and make sure that one Secret does not overwrite another one.

-4. Check if the ServiceBindingUsage CR was created.
+4. Check that the ServiceBindingUsage CR was created.
 The last condition in the CR status should state `Ready True`:

    ```bash
    kubectl get servicebindingusage orders-service -n orders-service -o=jsonpath="{range .status.conditions[*]}{.type}{'\t'}{.status}{'\n'}{end}"